|This is actually a letterboxed image from the DVD...|

 |Seriously, Musashi, there is no tree to be afraid of being crushed by!|

 Daisuke Namikawa voices Musashi, and does a good job at keeping the character brash & sarcastic.
 Jin Horikawa (X in B't X, Tetsuya Onodera in Super Robot Wars OG) does a likewise good job with Rounin, making the pair good to listen to.
 Rei Igarashi (Precia Testarossa in Nanoha, Diana Shiratori in Eden of the East) pulls out double-duty by voicing Yasha and Urashima, and her slow, deep voice works for both characters.
-Kousei Hirota (Roboworld President in Redline, Arnold in Spice & Wolf II) does a good job with Dabi-no-ji, making the character sound believable in a "Am I really your friend?" kind of way.
+Kousei Hirota (Roboworld President in Redline, Arnold in Spice & Wolf II) does a good job with Dabi, making the character sound believable in a "Am I really your friend?" kind of way.
 Overall, the cast does a fine job and I can't put them at any fault for how bad the show is, since seiyuus generally do their voice recordings with storyboards and unfinished animation, so they more than likely had no idea how bad the show would end up being.